St Enda’s Primary School, Whitefriar Street, Dublin 8.

 In the event that applications for enrolment exceed the number of places available the following decision-making process will apply;

-1. Catholic children living in the parish who already have a brother or a sister in the school.
+1. Children who already have a brother or a sister in the school.

-2. Catholic children living in our parish who do not have a brother or sister in the school.
+2. Children living in our parish who do not have a brother or sister in the school.

 If the applications within any category exceed the number of places available, then older children in that category will have precedence.